 To sum up, the things which needed attention

-before this set was put into production are: 1)improved vertical linearity,
+before this set was put into production are: 1) improved vertical linearity,

-can take the stress of turning the tight tuner shaft.
+knob that can take the stress of turning the tight tuner shaft.

 Performance is not as good as the Admiral

-limitations and I'm fortunate to own this piece of television history.
+limitations, and I'm fortunate to own this piece of television history.

 Postscript.